 We love getting feedback from our golfers.

-Something we hear quite a lot is how useful the Performance Section stats are in helping our golfers improve their game.
+Something they often mention is how useful the Performance Section stats are in helping them improve their game.

 1) The Rule of 5

 This is a nice easy one.
 We find that golfers who play 5 rounds or more tend to get more from their data than those that play fewer rounds.

 5 rounds is kind of a sweet-spot.
 Once you hit this mark, there's enough information for you to make really reliable decisions about how to improve.

 2) Use the stats to inform your practice

 We've all been there.
 You get to the driving range, grab the 'big stick' out of the bag, and proceed to blast those balls into the horizon.